 Quite a few different things helped, like giving up skimmed milk and banning oil from my skincare regimen.
 But it was a product that I added into my routine that made the biggest difference: skincare acids.
-Acid may sound harsh—something that sore, inflamed, spot-prone skin could do without—but trust me when I say acids are a must and a far gentler and more effective way to exfoliate than with a granule-based exfoliant, like a scrub.
+Acid may sound harsh—something that sore, inflamed, spot-prone skin could do without—but trust me when I say acids are a must and a far gentler and more effective way to exfoliate than granule-based exfoliants, like scrubs.

-There are so many different types of acids out there, but broadly speaking there are three main groups: Alpha Hydroxy Acids (AHAs), Beta Hydroxy Acids (BHAs) and Poyhydroxy Acids (PHA).
-Each works slightly differently and has different functions, but all have a place in my spot-fighting and preventing armoury.
-Keep scrolling to discover the best skincare acid products that saved my skin.
+There are so many different types of acids out there, but broadly speaking there are three main groups: Alpha Hydroxy Acids (AHAs), Beta Hydroxy Acids (BHAs) and Polyhydroxy Acids (PHA).
+Each works slightly differently and has different functions, but all have a place in my spot-fighting and preventing armory.

 These are my three go-to AHA products:

 Ren's Ready Steady Glow Daily AHA Tonic is gentle enough to use daily and on sensitive skin.
 Use a cotton pad to swipe the formula with hydrating lactic acid and gentle azelaic acid onto the face.
 It smells like citrus and leaves my skin looking dewy.

 These handy pre-soaked pads are rich in glycolic acid, which is the most well-known AHA.
 This skincare acid makes light work of dead skin, pigmentation and even fine lines.